The Surprising Difficulty of Search in Model-Based Reinforcement Learning: Introduction

 We begin in \Cref{sec:longhorizon} by establishing a counterintuitive result: search can fail even with a \textit{perfect} dynamics model and value function.
 Beyond a critical planning horizon, the search space expands dramatically, rendering exhaustive search computationally infeasible and high-value trajectories vanishingly rare under sampling-based approaches.
 Critically, this limitation is intrinsic to the search process; improving model quality cannot resolve it.

+We next ask whether these theoretical limitations appear in practice.
 Our empirical analysis in \Cref{sec:acc_and_perf} corroborates this theoretical limitation.
-Despite MR.Q's architectural similarity to TD-MPC2~\citep{hansen2024td}, a leading search-based MBRL method, we find that naively incorporating search actively \textit{harms} MR.Q's performance.
+Despite MR.Q's architectural similarity to TD-MPC2~\citep{hansen2024td}, a leading search-based MBRL method, we find that naively incorporating search \textit{harms} MR.Q's performance.
 This occurs even though MR.Q's learned dynamics are comparably accurate to those of TD-MPC2, which benefits substantially from search.
 These results confirm that model accuracy alone does not determine whether search will be effective, but they also raise a natural question: if not model accuracy, what \textit{does} determine the success of search?

 We argue that the primary obstacle lies in the interaction between search and value learning.
 Because exhaustive search is infeasible, practitioners rely on sampling-based methods guided by a learned value function.
 Due to the computational cost of search, this value function is typically trained using rollouts from a learned, non-search policy network~\citep{hansen2024td}.
 In \Cref{sec:overestimation}, we show that this creates a mismatch between data collected with search and the distribution assumed during training, leading to overestimation bias that degrades both value function quality and overall performance~\citep{fujimoto2019off}.